mredigonda/AOE2-Civs-Overlay/python-experiment-tesseract/WINDOWS_SETUP.md

 This guide will help you set up the Tesseract OCR environment on Windows.

+> **Note for Git Bash users**: This guide works with both Command Prompt and Git Bash.
+If you're using Git Bash, use the `.sh` scripts instead of `.bat` files for a more native experience.

 ## Prerequisites

 1. **Python 3.7+** - Download from https://python.org